-In terms of section 19(1) of the GSF Act the Authority has appointed Datacom Employer Services Limited to administer the GSF Schemes for a term of six years from 26 April 2005.
+In terms of section 19(1) of the GSF Act the Authority appointed Datacom Employer Services Ltd to administer the GSF Schemes for a term of six years from 26 April 2005.

-2007 \$000 Actual 2008 \$000 Actual Non-cancella ble contractual commitments 2,216 Scheme administration not later than one year 2,684 2,241 Scheme administration later than one year and not later than two years 2,660 4,187 Scheme administration later than two years and not later than five years 2,210 8,644 Total non-cancellable contractual commitments payable 7,554
+2009 \$000 2008 \$000 Non-cancellable contractual commitments Scheme administration not later than one year 2,660 2,684 Scheme administration later than one year and not later than two years 2,210 2,660 Scheme administration later than two years and not later than five years - 2,210 Total non-cancellable contractual commitments payable 4,870 7,554

-The Authority is committed to expenditure of \$608,000 to complete scoping of the operating and functions of the GSF business system used in the administration of the GSF Schemes.
+The Authority has also committed \$2,500,000 for ongoing expenditure on the upgrade of the GSF business system used in the administration of the GSF Schemes.